open/close all folders

 - Episodes like "Cartmanland" and "HUMANCENTiPAD" seem to imply that Cartman is God's plaything, receiving what he loves and then having it taken away just to mess with him.
 Definitely a case of Call It Karma, though—"Cartmanland" largely focused on the idea that a universe where Cartman actually got what he wanted would not be just.

 - Timmy Turner, the main character in The Fairly OddParents, is tormented constantly.
-The writers even go so far as subverting the Wonderful Life trope by letting the character of Jorgen Von Strangle telling Timmy that his very existence causes misery for everyone.
+The writers even go so far as subverting the It's a Wonderful Life trope by letting the character of Jorgen Von Strangle tel Timmy that his very existence causes misery for everyone.
 He is also frequently tormented by Francis The Bully, Vicky his evil babysitter, and Mr. Crocker his Sadist Teacher.
 And that's not including his neglectful parents.
 Even when Timmy wishes for his situation to improve, he is forced to wish everything back to normal (more often than not because said wishes proceed to make things worse!), a very notorious Reset Button, thus continuing his ongoing misery.

 - Even worse, a number of later episodes have Candace attempting to rid herself of her obsession, which inevitably fail just as badly as her attempts to "bust" Phineas and Ferb.
 Basically, not only is she not allowed to succeed, she's not allowed to stop trying.

 - In The Real Ghostbusters, Egon once commented, "Sometimes I think the universe just waits for me to get cocky."

 - Squidward from SpongeBob SquarePants.
 It seems that the whole universe is out to make him miserable, whether it be his dreams being shattered like glass (no doubt by SpongeBob and Patrick, or just being yanked away by anything), or just being hurt for no reason.
 It's little wonder that fans of the show have declared him The Woobie.